|Updated: 26.2.2015 - Next update: 26.11.2015|

 Grain harvest exceeds four billion kilos

 Taking account of variations between growing seasons, Finland’s grain harvest has grown steadily throughout the one hundred years in which statistics have been compiled.
 Finland’s grain harvest first exceeded four billion kilos in 1990.
 The figure of four billion kilos has been exceeded seven times between 2000 and 2014.

 Barley accounts for half of Finland’s grain harvest.
-At approximately 1.9 billion kilos, the 2014 barley harvest is 2% lower than the year before.
+At approximately 1.9 billion kilos, the 2014 barley harvest is 3% lower than the year before.
 Most barley is grown for animal feed.
 A fifth of the harvest, i.e. approximately 400 million kilos, is sown for malting purposes.
-Oats are the second biggest crop.
-Finland’s oat harvest decreased by 12% compared to 2013.
-At approximately 1.1 billion kilos, the 2013 harvest is the best in a decade.
+Finland’s oat harvest decreased by 13% compared to 2013.
+At approximately 1.0 billion kilos, the 2014 harvest of oat is first time slightly lower than the harvest of wheat.

 Finland’s rye harvest was 75 million kilos.
 Rye is the only cereal imported to Finland on an almost regular basis.
 Finland’s rye harvest rarely satisfies demand, which stands at approximately 100 million kilos.

 Description of indicator